Best Jar Openers for arthritic hands

-In the tables below you can compare side-by-side the 3 best performing jar openers in the named categories that are suited for people with arthritis, weak hands, seniors, and all those folks that just want to open a jar an easy way.
+In the tables below you can compare side-by-side the 3 best performing jar openers that are suited for people with arthritis, weak hands, seniors, and all those folks that just want to open a jar an easy way.

 OXO good grips with base padmanual, handheld

 - well made ( plastic with stainless steel teeth)

 - works on jars and bottles of all shapes and sizes and lids made of any material with a diameter of 3/4 inch to 4 inches.

 - includes the base pad to hold jar steady on the counter

 - lightweight, people with arthritis can take it for a trip or vacation

 - dishwasher safe

 - well made ( plastic, with 2 rows of teeth from hardened metal)

 - easy to operate, you can use both hands to hold a jar while opening